-There is so much story potential with all the characters on show in those scenes in Return of the Jedi, but somehow players are left collecting livers for Jabba’s chef.
-Still, that is nothing compared to when players reach Naboo.
+There is so much story potential to be mined from the menagerie of characters that made brief appearances in the throne room scenes of Return of the Jedi, yet players are left looting creatures’ livers for Jabba’s chef.
+Still, that’s nothing compared to what players face when they reach Naboo.
 Remember for a second that the mandate for the NGE was to provide content that was “Star Wars-y and iconic”.
 By the time you fight your 3000th generic gang member outside some generic base in the middle of a generic field on Naboo you begin to realise why this phrase was so maligned and ridiculed by players back in 2005.

-Back in the live game Life Day had grown so that it eventually encompassed three cities on the core planets of Tatooine, Corellia, and Naboo.
-While players on SWG Legends can still celebrate at these locations, they’ve sensibly made the Wookiee homeworld of Kashyyyk the new central hub of Life Day celebrations.
-The team have added new rewards for partaking in the seasonal quests, but what I love most about this new area is the grotto area, which just looks fantastic.
-Whichever team member was responsible for designing this deserves all the kudos for creating an area which genuinely makes you feel warm, cosy, and of course, festive!
+Back in the live game, Life Day had grown so that it eventually encompassed three cities on the core planets of Tatooine, Corellia, and Naboo.
+While players on SWG Legends can still celebrate at these locations, they’ve sensibly made the Wookiee homeworld of Kashyyyk the event’s new central hub.
+The team have added new rewards for partaking in the seasonal quests, but what I love most about this new area is the grotto, which just looks fantastic.
+Whichever team member was responsible for designing this deserves all the kudos for creating a space which genuinely makes you feel warm, cosy, and of course, festive!

 I’ve similarly been impressed with the server’s revamp of the Lucky Despot in Mos Eisley.
 What was previously a cool shell of a building with little going on inside is now an exciting place to explore which actually feels alive.
-NPC’s are moving around and doing things, there’s music, and the décor feels unique rather than just the same generic furniture and paintings adorning the walls as in every other NPC building in the game.
-There may not actually be much to do there content wise, but in a sandbox game like SWG it’s so important that places feel immersive and interesting.
+NPCs are moving around and doing things, there’s music, and the décor feels unique rather than just the same generic furniture and paintings adorning the walls as in every other NPC building in the game.
+There may not actually be much to do there content-wise, but in a sandbox game like SWG, it’s so important that places feel immersive and interesting.
 I would definitely host an event or even just hang out with some friends here sometime in the future.

 Our city was all decked out for the holidays, and a race, present swapping, and costume contest were organised, with some great prizes on offer.
-I mostly lurked on the outskirts of the event, making a minimal effort in the outfit department by donning a Life Day jacket which I had purchased with the event reward tokens earlier that day.
+I mostly lurked on the outskirts of the event, making a minimal effort in the outfit department by donning a Life Day jacket which I had purchased with the event reward tokens I had earned earlier that day.
 I had a great time and everyone in the guild seems really friendly, so I’m jazzed that I’m going to have a good group of people to do endgame content with.
 First though, I’d better go sort out this Meatlump problem on Corellia…